-In general, SpiderOak is a service that you need to try if you want a quick and affordable Dropbox alternative.
-Certainly not the cheapest at $12 per month for a 2TB while pCloud offers $7.99 per month for the same amount of storage and great features.
+In general, SpiderOak is a service that you need to try out first if you want a reliable Dropbox alternative.
+Certainly not the cheapest at $14 per month for a 2TB while pCloud offers $9.99 per month for the same amount of storage and great features as well.

 It’s not a perfect service, but it’s good enough to make even the most demanding consumers satisfied.

 Here’s a researched paper for SpiderOak from Anders P. K. Dalskov, Claudio Orlandi Aarhus University, Aarhus, Denmark.

 To Wrap Up on Best 5 Secure Dropbox Alternatives

 In the lines above, we’ve described five different dropbox alternatives or we should say strong Dropbox competitors.

 Outlining each and every pros and con for these 5 other cloud storage services other than Dropbox in the most summarizes way for you.